 - Mailed checks: Payments are received within 7-10 days after the payment has been mailed and for lockbox processing.
 Payments received on Friday through Sunday will show on your account the next business day.

 - Online: Payments will be processed once each business day at 5:00 pm ET.
 The status will show pending until the payment is released.
 Verify online billing and payment details using your account.

 Note: Purchase Power® payments made after 5:00 pm ET Friday through 5:00 pm ET Sunday will be processed Sunday evening and posted overnight.
-All other payments made after 5:00 pm ET Friday will be processed Monday at 5:00 pm ET.
+Payments made after 5:00 pm ET Sunday will be processed Monday at 5:00 pm ET.

 - ACH/Wire: Payments are received within one business day.